 15 For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.

 Since we have a High Priest, believers should hold on to their convictions (He 4:14).
 He will care for His own.
-Although He is in heaven, He still can identify with those who belief in Him.
+Although He is in heaven, He still can identify with those who believe in Him.

 we do not have a High Priest who cannot sympathize [feel with] with our weaknesses,